-18. Changes in Lanse or Rent
+18. Changes in Lease or Rent

-- The means and the owner may not make any change is the meansy addention.
-However, if the means and the owner agree to any other changes in the lease, such changes must be in writing, and the owner mean immediately give the FRA's copy of such changes.
-The lease, including any changes, must be in accordance with the requirements of the meansy addention. - b.
-In the following cases, unnar-based assistance shall not be continued unless the FRA has approved a new summery in accordance with program requirements and has executed a new RAP contract with the owner. - If there are any changes in lease requirements governing tenant or owner responsibilities for utilities or appliance; - (2) If there are any changes in lease provisions governing the term of the lease; - (3) If the family movies to a new unit, even if the unit is in the same building or complex. - FRA approval of the tenancy, and execution of a new HAP contract, are not required for agreed changes in the lease other than as specified in paragraph b. - 2.
-The owner must notify the FRA of any changes in the amount of the start to owner to last sing days before any such changes go into effect, and the amount of the rate to owner following any such agreed change may not exceed the masseshile start for the unit as most recently determined or redetermined by the FRA is accordance with MUD requirement.
+- a.
+The tenant and the owner may not make any change in the tenancy addendum.
+However, if the tenant and the owner agree to any other changes in the lease, such changes must be in writing, and the owner must immediately give the PRA a copy of such changes.
+The lease, including any changes, must be in accordance with the requirements of the tenancy addendum. - b.
+In the following cases, tensor-based sestemants shall not be continued unless the PHA has approved a new tenancy in accordance with program requirements and has executed a new HAP contract with the owner. - If there are any changes in lease requirements governing tenant or owner responsibilities for unlities or appliances; - If there are any changes in lease provisions governing the sum of the lease; - (3) If the family moves to a new unit, even if the unit is in the same building or complex. - FHA approval of the tenancy, and execution of a new HAP commer, are not required for agreed changes in the lease other than as specified in paragraph b. - d.
+The owner must notify the FHA of any changes in the amount of the cent to owner at least stray days before any such changes go into effect, and the amount of the rent to owner following any such agreed change may not exceed the reasonable rent for the unit as most recently determined or redesermined by the FHA in accordance with HUD requirements.